Tag changesets in Mercurial

 Tagging a repository

 IntelliJ IDEA provides UI for tagging the current repository which means assigning a tag to its tip.
 The created tag is global, is stored in the file .hgtags.
-After commit, the tag appears in the Log tab of the Version Control window Alt+9.
+After commit, the tag appears in the Log tab of the Mercurial tool window Alt+9.

 Open the Tag dialog by doing one of the following:

 From the context menu of the Editor, choose .

 In the Tag dialog that opens, specify the tag name.
 The name must be unique.